What Should I Do if My Workers’ Compensation Claim is Denied?

 In New Jersey, workers’ compensation claims may be denied for many reasons.
 However, a denial is not the end of the road – you have options for pursuing the benefits you may be entitled to.

-Below, Lynch Law Firm’s New Jersey workers’ compensation attorneys outline the steps you need to take following a workers’ compensation claim denial.
+Below, Lynch Law Firm, PC’s New Jersey workers’ compensation attorneys outline the steps you need to take following a workers’ compensation claim denial.

 If your workers’ compensation claim has been denied, contact us to request a free, no obligation consultation.
 We will help you find out which legal options may be available to recover the benefits you need.